 I missed my family back home.
 I thought this is not normal since I don’t have any family in the United States.

-I thought it would be good if I can share my experiences with other people.
-So they can get some tips to overcome.
+I thought it would be helpfull if I could share my experiences with other people.
+Maybe I can share some tips to help you overcome.
 I will be addressing some ideas and how I challenged my fear, anxiousness, and anxiety.

 I felt brave enough to write this with the impression that someone out there is suffering from depression, anxiousness, and anxiety like me.